doc-ai/react-native-tensorio-tflite/README.md

 ### Functions

-All functions execute synchronously although they return promises.
+All functions execute synchronously and return promises.

 #### load(path, name): Promise\<boolean\>

 Loads the model at the given path and assigns it the name.
-If the path is a relative path the model will be loaded from the application bundle.
-Pass the name to the other module functions that interact with models.
+If the path is a relative path the model will be loaded from the application bundle on iOS or as an asset on Android.
+Use the name with the other module functions that interact with models.
 Returns a boolean promise that resolves to true if the model was loaded and false otherwise.

 Usage: